Balbina of Rome: Legend

-Full of devotion, Balbina started to kiss the links of the pope's chains.
+Full of devotion, Balbina started to kiss the links of the chains that the Pope was attached to.
 But he said to her: "You shall not kiss these chains, but go out and find St. Peter's chains.
 Once you've found them, kiss them with devotion and you will soon be well."

-Knowing where Peter had been held before his martyrdom, Quirinus jumped up immediately and took Balbina with him, where he found the chains.
+Knowing where Peter had been held before his martyrdom, Quirinus jumped up immediately and took Balbina with him, and there he found the chains.
 Balbina kissed them and was soon well.
 Quirinus immediately had Pope Alexander and Hermes pardoned and released.
-Along with his wife and daughter, he was baptised by the pope.

-The legend continues that Pope Alexander stipulated that the miracle of the chains should be celebrated from that day forward, and that he built the church of the Apostle Peter, where the chains have been held ever since.
-In fact Pope Alexander had died in 115.
-Today's church of St. Peter in Chains was not consecrated until more than three centuries later, by Pope Sixtus III.
+Along with his wife and daughter, he was baptised by the Pope.
+Pope Alexander stipulated that the miracle of the chains should be celebrated from that day forward, and he built the church of the Apostle Peter, where the chains have been held ever since.
+The church he called "ad Vincula" ("in chains"), is today St. Peter in Chains.

-Another fabled account has Quirinus placed as the one ordered to execute Alexander and two others, Eventius and Theodolus, who had been arrested by order of Trajan.
-However, Quirinus had converted to Christianity after witnessing miracles performed by these three saints, then to be baptised along with his wife, and daughter Balbina.
+Another account has Quirinus placed as the one ordered to execute Alexander and two others, Eventius, and Theodolus, who had been arrested by order of Trajan.
+Quirinus converted to Christianity, however, after witnessing miracles performed by these three saints, and he was baptised along with his wife, and daughter Balbina.

-In both of these fanciful stories, Quirinus was then arrested as a Christian, and martyred through decapitation on 30 March 116.
+In both accounts, Quirinus was then arrested as a Christian, and martyred through decapitation on 30 March 116.
 He was buried in the catacomb of Prætextatus on the Via Appia.
 His grave was later regarded with great veneration and is referred to in the old itineraries (guides for pilgrims) of the Roman catacombs.

-The story of Balbina does not elaborate on what happened to her after the death of her father.
-Some versions have her living as a virgin recluse nun until her death, supposedly in 130.
+It is not fully known what happened to Balbina after the death of her father, but some accounts list her as living as a virgin recluse nun until her death in 130.

 Death

-Most stories agree that in 130 Balbina was found guilty of being a Christian and sentenced by Emperor Hadrian to death, whether drowned or buried alive varies.
+The general consensus is that in 130, Balbina was found guilty of being a Christian and sentenced to death by Emperor Hadrian.
+Whether she was drowned or buried alive is a matter of dispute.

-In an alternative version, it was in 166 that Balbina was arrested along with her father, and beheaded.
+In an alternative account, Balbina was arrested along with her father in 116, and beheaded in the same manner.

-After the mythical Balbina’s death, she was apparently to be buried next to her father in the catacomb of Praetextatus on the Via Appia.
-At a later date, the stories go, the bones and relics of Quirinus and Balbina would have been brought to the church built in her honour in the 4th century.
+After Balbina’s death, she was buried next to her father in the catacomb of Praetextatus on the Via Appia.
+At a later date, the bones and relics of Quirinus and Balbina were brought to the church, built in her honour in the 4th century.